patrickbwarren/python3-HNC-solver/README.md

 * the excess correlation pressure then follows from ∆p = ρ² d(<em>∆f</em> / ρ)/dρ .
-This should be added to the mean-field contribution to obtain the excess pressure, and the whole added to the ideal contribution to find the total pressure.
+This should be added to the mean-field contribution to obtain the excess pressure, and the whole added to the ideal contribution to find the total pressure (the EoS).

 In practice the coupling constant integration can be performed by any number of numerical quadrature methods, from a basic trapezium rule to